yj373/CS5321_p2/README.md

 1. BNLJ

 Block nested loop join implementation:
+When construct a BNLJoinOperator, it will calculate the maximum number of tuples contained in the buffer and assign an array to save these tuples as buffer.
 Before joining tuples, read one block from outer relation tables and read one tuple from inner relation table.
+After iterating all tuples in the inner table, read another block from outer relation table.
 The implenmation follows the pseudocode:

 Procedure BNLJ(outer R, inner S):